Let’s Talk Publishing

 There’s no one right way to connect with your readers.

-At the Madison Writers’ Studio, our our primary goal is to support a writer’s creative practice and sharpen their skills.
+At the Madison Writers’ Studio, our primary goal is to support a writer’s creative practice and sharpen their skills.

 In our 13 years working with writers, the publishing industry has transformed.
 Let’s Talk Publishing is our attempt to cut through the noise and get your questions answered.
 This series is free to all writers, whether you’ve worked with us or not.